upryzing/clerotri/docs/user/privacy.md

 You will be asked if you wish to enable them upon launching the app for the first time, or (if you're updating from a version before v0.11.0) after updating the app.
 You can also enable, adjust or disable them at any time by opening the settings menu and selecting "Analytics".

-Analytics are sent when you open the app and are split into two tiers.
+Analytics are sent each time you open the app and are split into two tiers.

 ### Basic tier